commercelayer/commercelayer-checkout/README.md

 ## License

-Commercelayer Checkout is an open-sourced software licensed under the [MIT license](LICENSE.txt).
+Commerce Layer Checkout is an open-sourced software licensed under the [MIT license](LICENSE.txt).